-107. Canute's Plan; the Four Earldoms. - Canute's plan was to establish a great northern empire embracing Denmark, Norway, Sweden, and England.
+X 107.
+Canute's Plan; the Four Earldoms. - Canute's plan was to establish a great northern empire embracing Denmark, Norway, Sweden, and England.
 To facilitate the government of so large a realm, he divided England into four districts, Wessex, Mercia, East Anglia, and Northumbria, which, with their dependencies, embraced the entire country.

 Each of these districts was ruled by an earl2 invested with almost royal power.
-For a time the arrangement worked well, but eventually discord sprang up between the rulers, and the unity of the country was imperilled by their individual ambition and their efforts to obtain supreme authority.
+For a time the arrangement worked well, but eventually discord sprang up between the rulers.
+Their individual ambition and their efforts to obtain supreme authority imperilled the unity of the country.

-108. Prince Edward. - On the accession of the Danish conqueror Sweyn, Ethelred II., the Saxon king, sent his French wife Emma back to Normandy for safety.
-She took with her her son Prince Edward, then a lad of nine.
-He remained at the French
+108. Prince Edward. - On the accession of the Danish conqueror Sweyn (§ 106), Ethelred II, the Saxon King, sent his French wife Emma back to Normandy for safety.
+She took with her her son, Prince Edward, then a lad of nine.
+He remained at the French court nearly thirty years, and among other friends to whom

-1 Also spelled Cnut and Knut,
+1 Also spelled Cnut and Knut.

-2 Earl ("chief" or "leader"): a title of honor, and of office.
+2 Earl ("chief" or "leader"): a title of honor and of office.
 The four earldoms established by Canute remained nearly unchanged until the Norman Conquest, 1066.
-See Map No. 7, page 44.
+See Map No. 6, facing page 42.